 Vishnu Temple (Bishnupur)

-The conical roofed shrine is dedicated to Lord Vishnu.
-Built in 1467, during the reign of King Kiyamba, the temple is interesting for its antiquity and Chinese design.
-Bishnupur is also renowned for its stone production.
+The conical roofed shrine is devoted to Lord Vishnu.
+Built in 1467, during the reign of King Kiyamba, the temple is interesting for its ancient times and Chinese design.
+Bishnupur is also renowned for its stone production

-The brick layers at corners towards the portico and the staircases have been oriented to make a parallel turn in such a way that these form a nice coherency of brick layers in niches.
+The lowest layer starts on 1-2 inches high platform.
+The brick layers at corners towards the portico and the staircases have been oriented to make a parallel turn in such a manner that these form a nice coherency of brick layers in niches.
 The temple body over its pedestal is in two storeys, the lower sanctum cube, lower Jangha and the upper sanctum cube, the upper Jangha.

 The solidity of the interior walls blocks the holes.
 Therefore the holes do not serve the purpose of providing light to the sanctum hall.
 The roof above the upper Jangha is constructed in parabolic style and formed into a domelike structure by semicircular arches which converge at the base of the protuberance on the top.

 The sanctum hall is four-sided figure and it opens to the portico through a door opening.
 The Garbha Griha is provided with three windows on east, north and west sides.
 Internally each window is a square opening out through three slits to form the windows of the corbelled arch.
 The walls of the sanctum hall are straight up to the point of the neck by perpendicular stepping up of the courses of brick layers.